 Infographics are graphical representations of complex topics and data.
-They are favorites for sharing on social channels, e.g. Pinterest, but often get re-posted on other sites, so you can get a backlink.
+They are favorites for sharing on social channels, e.g., Pinterest, but often get re-posted on other sites so that you can get a backlink.

 A great tip from Brian Dean of Backlinko is to offer to write a unique introduction to the infographic for each influencer.
 If they agree, then send them the introduction and infographic.

 Something they can copy and paste would be ideal.
 Then there are no real barriers for them posting your introduction, infographic, and link back to your site on theirs.

 When you post the infographic on your own site, you can include the HTML code for other webmasters to copy and paste onto their own sites.
 This will display the infographic on their site, with a small link back to your own page: